andreybratus/tutorial/create-transform.md

 Tutorial to create a simple transform with OpenRefine
 =====================================================

-This tutorial describes the process of perfmorning data cleaning operations with OpenRefine and how to extract transformation rules that we use to clean a specific dataset.
-These rules can be later used to pass to the Batchrefine [transformer][batchrefine].
+This tutorial describes the process of performing data cleaning operations with OpenRefine and how to extract transformation rules that we use to clean a specific dataset.
+These rules can be later used to pass to the Batchrefine[batchrefine] transformer.

 Requirements for this tutorial: